Aatrox Build Guide by Sheathblade

 I don't think we need to talk about boot options here.
 Boots are self-explanatory.

-Black Cleaver is great against tanks, who will undoubtedly build Bramble Vest, Ninja Tabi, and Frozen Heart in order to counter you.
+Black Cleaver is great against tanks, who will undoubtedly build Bramble Vest, Plated Steelcaps, and Frozen Heart in order to counter you.
 Black Cleaver shreds the armor that tanks will build, allowing you to deal more damage.
+Black Cleaver also does % Max HP damage once you stack it fully, so this will shred through all tanks.

 Guardian Angel gives you armor, AD, and a revive to boot.
 This is helpful if you want to compensate for the lack of revive until you get a kill or an assist.

 Randuin's Omen is a great all-around armor defense item.
 Great against ADC's like Tristana and Jhin, and it's great against other auto-attackers like Shyvana, Master Yi, and Jax.
-In addition, its active slows down people around you, allowing you to catch up to the enemy and keep landing The Darkin Blade.
+In addition, its active slows down people around you, reducing their AD by 10% and crit damage by 20%, allowing you to catch up to the enemy and keep landing The Darkin Blade.

 If you can't beat them, join them!
 Thornmail is especially good against auto-attackers, since Thornmail will reduce their attack speed, and champions who heal and do physical damage, such as Warwick.
-Grievous Wounds isn't going away.
+In addition, if you immobilize an enemy champion (such as hitting your W or Q), the enemy gets a 60% reduction in healing instead of the normal 40%, so this brings more versatility where you can fight against healing mages as well.

 I will update the video soon!
 Stay tuned!